 2. Ask mindful questions

 Asking job-related questions is also a great way to start conversations.
-Hearing from colleagues about their professional backgrounds and their experience levels lets you familiarise yourself with their expertise areas so you would know who to look out for should you need help.
+Hearing from colleagues about their professional backgrounds and their experience levels lets you familiarise yourself with their expertise areas so you know who to look out for should you need help.

 As you ask, ensure you are listening attentively.
 Take note of the details, such as where they have worked, how many years of experience they have, the stakeholders they have worked with, and even their professional interests.
 By paying attention to their professional lives and sharing some information of your own, you build a good rapport with your colleagues.
 Remember to follow up with more questions to avoid one-way communication.